aeirola/wwweeklies-bot-framework/slides/3_bots.md

 # Bots

-The big players, along with startups, and VC money, is focusing on bots and discussion as the new UI paradigm.
+The big players, along with startups, and VC money, are now focusing on bots and discussion as the new UI paradigm.
 Chat bot platforms and services are making a comeback, while digital assistants are making it more mainstream to talk to your computer / phone.

 ---